Helene Nomsa Brath: Case of the Central Park 5

 Nomsa Brath was one of the major organizers in the high-profile cases in New York City known as the Central Park Jogger case.
 Five African American youth were indicted, and became known as the Central Park 5.

-Nomsa founded a group called “Mother Love” composed of mothers and female activists who organized for the support of the innocence of the five teenagers that were alleged to have attacked the female jogger on the night of April 19, 1989.
+Nomsa founded a group called “Mother Love” composed of mothers and female activists who organized for the support the innocence of the five teenagers who were alleged to have attacked the female jogger on the night of April 19, 1989.
 Nomsa and others believed in the innocence of the young men.
 'Mother Love' were supporters of the Central Park 5.
 The media at the time expressed empathy for the jogger.
 The case polarized New York City.
 Inflamed rhetoric and newspaper ads were published.
-Donald Trump took out ads calling for the death penalty of the five young men.
+Donald Trump took out ads calling for the death penalty for the five young men.

 Many saw the media as rushing to judgment.
-'Mother Love' did media and press campaign for justice.
+'Mother Love' did a media and press campaign for justice.
 Nomsa's husband Elombe and his involvement in media communications of television and radio helped to publicize the injustices.

 In 2002 the 5 young men known in the media as the Central Park 5 were exonerated due to the confessions of Matias Reyes.
 Reyes, a convicted murderer and serial rapist, was in prison and confessed to raping the jogger.
 DNA evidence confirmed his guilt.
 He stated that he acted alone in the killing of the Central Park Jogger.

-Nomsa's work and advocacy on this case appears in books by three different authors.
+Nomsa's work and advocacy on this case appear in books by three different authors.
 Black Women in America edited by Kim Marie Vaz, High-Profile Crimes by Lynn S. Chancer, and The Central Park Five: A Chronicle of a City Wilding by Sarah Burns, which addressed Nomsa's significance in this case.
 Sarah Burns, the author of the latter book, is the daughter of Kenneth Lauren Burns, a documentary filmmaker.
 Sarah and Ken are the producers of the 2012 documentary of the Central Park 5.
 The film suggests that Prosecutor Elizabeth Lederer of the New York District Attorney's Office poked little holes of doubt in every witness’ testimony.
-In the miniseries about the Central Park 5 directed by Ava DuVernay released in April 2019, When They See Us, Nomsa Brath was played by actress Adepero Oduye.
+In the miniseries about Central Park 5 directed by Ava DuVernay and released in April 2019, When They See Us, Nomsa Brath was played by actress Adepero Oduye.
 Jeff Skoll and Jonathan King from Participant Media, Oprah Winfrey/Harpo Productions Films, Jane Rosenthal and Berry Welsh from Tribeca Productions and DuVernay are the executive producers of the movie When They See Us.

 In 2008, Nomsa had a stroke that restricted her activism and painting.